 The bus station is also a Changing Places Toilet location, which is larger than a standard accessible toilet, which is suitable for people with disabilities who need extra facilities to allow them to use toilets comfortably.

 The revitalised Teesside International Airport is just 15 minutes away.
-You can reach Middlesbrough in just over an hour from London Heathrow, with daily flights from the capital.

 Middlesbrough bus station